SamiNakibETU/Sahten/README.md

-# Sahten - Production Deployment
+# Sahten - Production Deployment (Railway)

 > Lebanese Culinary Assistant by L'Orient-Le Jour

-This is the **production-ready** version of Sahten, configured for Vercel deployment with Upstash Redis logging.
+This is the **production-ready** version of Sahten, configured for Railway deployment with Upstash Redis logging.

 ---